 Our goal for now is the get the complete system installed on the roof and to add some additional batteries, probably the marine deep-cycle type.
 We will then use the solar to kit to power all of our outdoor security lighting as well as our power tools and and everything else that we have running off of our garage and outdoor receptacles.

 This does not apply to us, but I think this would be an ideal backup power source for a well.
-The price is right and it is oh so easy to install and use.
+The price is right and it is oh so easy to install and use which makes it a great starter kit for those wanting to try out solar and see if it is for them.

 Enjoy your next adventure through common sense and thoughtful preparation!